zairza-cetb/zairza-web/README.md

 Hosted in [Here](https://zairza.in).
 ## Installation for Developers

-Talawa API can be setup to run via node's default package manager `Npm`.
+Zairza API can be setup to run via node's default package manager `Npm`.

 ### Standard Installation